 Yes, please visit the Disability Access page for more information.

 Yes!
 You can watch a live broadcast or a recorded video of the ceremonies on the University of Nebraska at Omaha Ustream channel.
-Watch the commencement homepage for additional information as it becomes available.

 The University will make any weather-related announcements as far in advance as possible on the commencement homepage and the following outlets:University Homepage